qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: Conclusion

 \section{Conclusion}

+In this work we presented qSIEVE, a protocol for implementing a restricted set of good non-local QEC codes in reconfigurable atom arrays. qSIEVE enables logical quantum memories with up to 10x fewer physical qubits than an equivalent memory using surface codes.
+Additionally, measuring a round of stabilizers with qSIEVE is 5-11x faster than alternative protocols for atom arrays, and we present a tiled memory design with shared controls to allow qSIEVE to scale in size effectively.

-\revision{In this work we presented a novel protocol for efficiently implementing a restricted class of good QEC codes}, known as generalized-bicycle codes, in atom array quantum computers. \revision{The restricted set of memory-efficient codes defined by our protocol outperforms standard surface codes and we find that our protocol leads to logical cycles 2-3x faster than recent work}~\cite{xu2023constant}\revision{ at the cost of generalizability.
-However, we find trading generalizability for performance to be useful in this scenario.
-Through detailed compilation and evaluation of key fault-tolerant benchmarks, the restricted set of codes enabled by our protocol is sufficient for a quantum memory hierarchy to outperform a standard surface code only architecture under a broad range of potential hardware costs.
+Through detailed compilation and evaluation of key fault-tolerant benchmarks, we show the restricted set of codes enabled by our protocol is sufficient for a quantum memory hierarchy to outperform a standard surface code only architecture under a broad range of potential hardware costs.

-Furthermore, we hope this work motivates future research on hardware-tailored protocols for memory-efficient QEC codes as well as compilers for quantum memory hierarchies, which we believe are both critical for reducing the daunting overhead of fault-tolerant quantum computation.}
+We hope this work motivates future research on hardware-tailored protocols for memory-efficient QEC codes as well as compilers for quantum memory hierarchies, which we believe will be critical to organize the currently growing physical systems into efficient, fault-tolerant systems capable of large-scale quantum algorithms.